Powerlearnproject/se-assignment-day-2-git-and-github-AdagiAvoga/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

+Version control is a system that helps track changes to files over time, enabling multiple people to collaborate on projects while maintaining a history of modifications.
+It ensures that changes are recorded, and previous versions can be restored if needed.
+The two main types of version control are:

+Local Version Control – Uses simple databases to track changes to files on a local machine.
+Centralized Version Control – Stores all versions in a central server, allowing multiple users to access and update files.
+Distributed Version Control – Each user has a full copy of the repository, making it more reliable and efficient.
+Git is a popular example of this system.
+Why GitHub is Popular for Version Control
+GitHub is a widely used platform that provides hosting for Git repositories.
+It is popular for several reasons:

+Collaboration – Multiple developers can work on a project simultaneously without overwriting each other's changes.
+Branching and Merging – Developers can create branches to work on new features without affecting the main codebase and later merge changes when ready.
+History Tracking – Every change is recorded, allowing users to review previous versions and understand the evolution of the project.
+Backup and Security – GitHub provides cloud storage, ensuring that projects are not lost due to hardware failures.
+Integration and Automation – It supports Continuous Integration/Continuous Deployment (CI/CD) pipelines, issue tracking, and integration with various development tools.
+How Version Control Maintains Project Integrity Prevents Data Loss – Every version of the project is stored, reducing the risk of losing important work.
+Tracks Changes – Developers can see who made changes, what changes were made, and when they were made.
+Facilitates Collaboration – Teams can work together efficiently by managing contributions without conflicts.
+Bug Identification and Fixing – If a bug is introduced, developers can revert to a previous version to identify and correct the issue.
+Ensures Code Quality – Code reviews and pull requests allow for feedback and improvement before merging changes into the main codebase.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
 Setting up a new repository on GitHub involves several deliberate steps and decisions that shape how you collaborate and manage your project.These include
 Create or Sign In to Your Account